tkmharris/tkmharris.github.io/index.md

 ---
-layout: default
+layout: front
 tags: static
 title: Tom Harris
 ---

 Hello, welcome to my home page.
 I'm Tom, I live in Cambridge, UK, and I commission and edit maths books for CUP.
 I'm a person who tries to be interested in things.
 The things I like to think about most, in increasing order of my own ignorance, are:

   * pure mathematics